Li-Jinjie/Li-Jinjie.github.io/_Projects/Development of a Settable Constant Temperature Controller.md

 **LI Jinjie (Team leader) :**

-Design, simulate, and test the MCU and the analog PID control circuits; measure the PID parameters; draw the PCB board; **program** the MCU to drive the whole system; design and manufacture the tank; prepare for the defense.
+Designed, simulated, and tested the MCU and the analog PID control circuits; measured the PID parameters; drew the PCB board; **programmed** the MCU to drive the whole system; designed and manufactured the tank; prepared for the defense.

 **LEI Tongtong :**

-Design, simulate, and test the temperature measurement, button, display, and PWM circuits; calibration of temperature measurement; solder circuit boards; select and purchase come components.
+Designed, simulated, and tested the temperature measurement, button, display, and PWM circuits; ensured calibration of temperature measurement; soldered circuit boards; selected and purchased come components.

 **ZHAO Qian :**

-Design, simulate, and test the power supply, the relay drive circuits; select and purchase the heating and cooling modules; draw the PCB boards; manufacture the entire system.
+Designed, simulated, and tested the power supply and the relay drive circuits; selected and purchased the heating and cooling modules; drew the PCB boards; manufactured the entire system.

 **YANG Manxin :**

-Program an Android app and a WeChat Mini Program; solder circuit boards; test the display circuit; measure the PID parameters; design and manufacture the tank; prepare for the defense.
+Programmed an Android app and a WeChat Mini Program; soldered circuit boards; tested the display circuit; measured the PID parameters; designed and manufactured the tank; prepared for the defense.

 **Instructor: ** *Associate professor* TANG Yao